mozilla/inv-tool/docs/invtool.man.rst

 You can export csv records for system objects using the ``csv`` command.
 As of right now only exportation is supported.
-You can narrow which system objects you want to export by using the same search langauge supported by the ``search --query`` command.
+You can narrow which system objects you want to export by using the same search language supported by the ``search --query`` command.
 For example, to export all systems that match the pattern ``node[0-9].mozilla.com``, you could run